EBRG Governance

 • Mission Statement – (possibly include a link to the list of mission statement examples).
 We don’t have a mission statement per se, but our tagline is “employees helping employees.”

-• How they were implemented/evolved, – PNC Cares (now PNC ENABLE) started in 2010, when several call centers employees with disabilities.
-From the beginning the ERBG was virtual
+• How the ERG was implemented/evolved, – PNC Cares (now PNC ENABLE) started in 2010 as a virtual ERG when several call center employees with disabilities came together as a group.

 • How to build a sense of community across ERGs – PNC Enable build community in several ways: